-- vaccines and certain live vaccines. - sess the efficiency of Injection can be subcutaneous or intramuscular depending on the - ised program of work is Equipment should be correctly maintained. - crew along with a well organised program of work is essential.
+- Used for respiratory dis Used for inactivated Used mostly for vaccines and certain live vaccines. - taneous or intramuscular depending on the vaccine. - ised program of work is Equipment should be correctly maintained. - Ensure all chick's are Trained and committed organised program of work is essential.